What to expect at Youth Court

 What happens next

-The Judge will review the plan that was made at the Family Group Conference and the young person will come back to Court regularly so the Judge can ensure they’re completing the plan.
+The Judge will review the plan that was made at the Family Group Conference and the young person will come back to Court regularly so the Judge can ensure they are completing the plan.

 If the young person follows the plan

 If the young person completes the plan that was developed at the Family Group Conference, the Judge will decide which Youth Court order is appropriate.
-There are lots of different options.
-These include:
+There are a number of different options, including:

 - A discharge as if the charge had never been laid.
 This means the young person has no criminal record and can enter adult life with a clean slate, a second chance.

-- A discharge that is noted on the young person’s record;
+- An order that a discharge that will be noted on the young person’s record;

 - An order to come to Court to be sentenced if called upon within one year;